 - PhD in cognitive neuroscience – A PhD in cognitive neuroscience offers a unique opportunity.
 It teaches you how the brain functions chemically and neurologically.
 A PhD allows you to investigate the role of neurotransmitters, chemical compounds that send messages across the synapses of the brain.
 These compounds control the behaviour of the neurons and influence all the other functions of the brain.
 When they are working the way they’re supposed to, the brain is behaving normally.

 - PhD in behavioural neuroscience – Also known as biological psychology, biopsychology, or psychobiology.
 Behavioural neuroscience includes the study of psychological and neural mechanisms which affect behaviour (e.g. genetic or psychiatric) and neurological disease.

-- PhD in clinical neuroscience – Clinical neuroscience focuses on the nervous system in relation to health and disease.
-A research project in this field may involve the development of novel techniques to diagnose and treat disorders of the brain or central nervous system.
+- PhD in clinical neuroscience – A postgraduate degree in clinical neuroscience focuses on the nervous system in relation to health and disease.
+A research project in this field may involve the development of novel techniques to diagnose and treat disorders of the human brain or central nervous system.

 Other popular neuroscience research areas in include molecular neuroscience, neuroengineering, neuroimaging, neurolinguistics, neuroinformatics, and neurobiological study.

 The typical neuroscience PhD research project requires applicants to have, or expect to obtain, an upper second class (2:1) bachelor’s degree in a related subject area.
 In some cases, a lower second class (2:2) bachelor’s degree is sufficient if the graduate has a master’s degree or other relevant experience.
 For international students, overseas equivalent qualifications are almost always accepted.
 Since the focus of a research project can vary greatly, relevant subjects can be decided on an individual basis.